DevGrade-Dev/hacktitude-guide.github.io/README.md

 * _Violation of the rules and regulations, or any attempt to gain an unfair advantage may result in disqualification._

-* _Refrain from refreshing the DevGrade User Guide page._
+* _Please make sure to open the Hacktitude User Guide in an incognito mode of the browser._

 ## Getting support